nilpy/BactroceraMating-Callus/README.md

 # BactroceraMating-Callus
-Datasets and codes for publication
+Datasets and codes for publication in BMC Genetics "Separating two tightly linked species-defining phenotypes in Bactrocera with hybrid recombinant analysis"